swcarpentry-wuerzburg/ourthesis/thesis.md

 ## Intro

 ## Experiment
-I did a poll on carpentreologoiy in different domains.
+I did a poll on carpentreology in different domains.

 ## Analysis